-Advancing control theory to stimulate brain network changes induced by external perturbations - a step towards Digital Twins Computational Neurology
+Network modeling and control approaches for brain stimulation - a step towards Digital Twins Computational Neurology

 Description

-If you plan to apply, please submit a short statement of motivation (why my group, why this topic) and your CV with a transcript of study records to "mail at computationalneurology.com"
+If you plan to apply, please submit a short statement of motivation (addressing both the research group and the topic) ), your CV, and a transcript of study records to "mail at computationalneurology.com"

 The Institut für Neuroinformatik (INI) is a research unit of the Faculties of Computer Science and Medicine at the Ruhr-Universität Bochum.
 Its scientific goal is to understand the fundamental principles through which organisms generate behavior and cognition while linked to their environments through sensory and effector systems.
 Inspired by our insights into such natural cognitive systems, we seek new solutions to problems of information processing in artificial cognitive systems.
 We draw from a variety of disciplines that include experimental psychology and neurophysiology as well as machine learning, neural artificial intelligence, computer vision, and robotics.